Spindizzy: Development and release

 Spindizzy was developed by Paul Shirley of British video game developer Electric Dreams Software.
-He was primarily inspired by Ultimate Play the Game games that feature an isometric projection, but was also influenced by the gameplay of the 1984 arcade game Marble Madness.
-Shirley created an interpreted script to generate the game's levels.
-The script allowed him to design a large number of stages using 11KB of storage.
-The game was originally released for the Amstrad CPC and later ported to Apple II, Atari 8-bit, Commodore 64 and ZX Spectrum computers.
-Copies of Spindizzy were promoted as prizes in magazine contests upon its release.
+He was primarily inspired by Ultimate Play the Game games that feature an isometric projection.
+While he has noted the similarities to the 1984 arcade game Marble Madness from Atari, Shirley has stated that he had Spindizzy's isometric engine operational before he had ever seen Atari's game; although he acknowledges others' scepticism.
+Rather than create an action game where the player rolls around a ball, Shirley approached the design as an "adventure/puzzle" game because he felt the "rollaround concept" affords a great deal of freedom when creating puzzles for the player.
+He developed an interpreted script to generate the game's levels.
+The script allowed him to design more than 380 stages using 11KB of storage, a feat he considered personally satisfying.

+The game was originally released for the Amstrad CPC and later ported to Apple II, Atari 8-bit computers, Commodore 64 and ZX Spectrum computers.
+Copies of Spindizzy were promoted as contest prizes in Your Sinclair and Computer and Video Games magazines upon its release.
 American video game company Activision published the game in the United States as part of its "Electric Dreams" series.
-John Sanderson programmed the Apple II version; Shirley was unaware of the port's existence until the mid-1990s.
+However, Activision's opaque business practices with Shirley left him excluded from activities and decisions related to Spindizzy; for example, he was unaware of the Apple port's existence until the mid-1990s.
+Spindizzy was later re-released as part of an Activision compilation.
 The company sold Spindizzy's compilation rights not long after obtaining them, which reduced the amount of royalties to Shirley and Electric Dreams.
 Shirley eventually severed the contract with Activision, citing late royalty payments among other actions he disagreed with.